3lvia/designsystem/packages/elvis/README.md

 [![npm version](https://badge.fury.io/js/%40elvia%2Felvis.svg)](https://badge.fury.io/js/%40elvia%2Felvis)

-Elvis CSS library offers classes and variables for styling components as well other styling utilties like layout and typography classes.
+Elvis CSS library offers classes and variables for styling components as well other styling utilities like layout and typography classes.

 ## 📚 How to use